FIRST LIGHT, FIRST LIFE

 "A man is known least to himself," wrote Cicero.
 The same holds true for our cultures.
 Immersed in them, we can't get an objective view and tend toward thinking they're universal, or should be.
 Many are the societies whose name for themselves means "the people."
 I accepted unthinkingly the white, upper middle-class world of Santa Monica, California that I grew up in.
 We were "the people," confirmed by the programs we watched on TV.
 Everyone lived in the suburbs, didn’t they?
 But then other possibilities presented themselves.

 These arrived through the air.
-At eleven years old I received a shortwave radio.
+At ten years old I received a shortwave radio.
 Suddenly my world's boundaries shot outward.
 My classmates got their news from Walter Cronkite; I got mine from the BBC, Radio Peking, Radio Australia.
 I listened to the latest Beatles hits on KRLA but also to music from the Middle East with its foreign, captivating scales.
 Each station was its country's chamber of commerce and culture.
 I heard programs from Norway in praise of saunas and Radio South Africa's explanations of the many benefits of apartheid.
 English was one tongue among many here.
 Listening to languages I didn’t understand showed me the purely musical side of words, something that would inform my writing decades in the future.
 Every house should have a shortwave.

 And so it was that in high school I began slipping into churches for the first time in my life and sampling their services.
 I watched my neighbors and did what they did, fumbling to find the hymn that was being sung, dropping down onto the kneeler when they did.
 The same impulse must have led me to attend my first folk dance.
 The small room was packed with college students dancing in snaking lines to music from Bulgaria, Israel, Sweden, French Canada.
 The songs weren't just in 3/4 or 4/4 rhythm, but in 7/8 and 11/16.
 I knew none of the steps but I was hooked.